bharathcs/aoc-2020/README.md

 5. Did more C, left implementing sort in C for later
 6. Did some JavaScript
 7. Learnt Prolog, solved part 1 with it.
 Stuck at part 2
+8. Did part 1 and 2 in C surprisingly fast!